westonganger/active_snapshot/README.md

 end
 ```

-If using native json, you must configure the above before generating the migration, otherwise you may need to create a migration to change the `:object` and `:metadata` columns to json (or jsonb)
+If using a native json column, you should configure the `storage_method` before generating the migration.
+If this step was missed then you would need to create a migration to change the `:object` and `:metadata` columns to json (or jsonb)

 ```ruby
 change_column :snapshots, :object, :json change_column :snapshots, :metadata, :json
 ```

-and in generated migration change `snapshots.metadata` and `snapshot_items.object` column types to `jsonb`.

 # Basic Usage